Equipment and technology to help you

 - Additional telecare sensors

-The Camden Handyperson Service is available to all residents in Camden who are aged 65 years or over and are vulnerable or have a disability.
-For this purpose, you are considered to have a disability if you receive:
+The Camden Handyperson service is available to all residents in Camden who are aged 65 years or over and are vulnerable or have a disability.
+For this purpose, you are considered to have a disability if you receive Disability Living Allowance or Personal Independence Payments or if you have a family member who is a disabled child.

 What service is included?